kcmazie/Cisco-Device-Inventory/README.md

 <!-- ![Initial GUI](https://github.com/kcmazie/Site-Check/blob/main/Screenshot1.jpg "Initial GUI") -->

 ### $${\color{grey}Warnings:}$$
-* Excel is set to be visible (can be changed) so don't mess with it while the script is running or it can crash.
-Don't click in spreadsheet while running or the script will crash.
+* Excel is set to be visible (can be changed) so don't mess with the spreadsheet while the script is running or the script will crash.

 ### $${\color{grey}Enhancements:}$$
 Some possible future enhancements are: